biutthapa/relate/README.md

 ## Usage

-cd into the directory where you have your `relate.edn` file.
+You don't need to specify the path to your schema file if you run the commands from the directory where your `relate.edn` file is located.

 ### `relate apply`
 Creates all tables, indexes, and relationships from the `relate.edn` schema.